 - There are about 3,500 full- and part-time instructors associated with the UBC.

 - More than $200 million a year is invested in providing apprenticeship training and upgrading the skills of UBC members, staff, and leadership.

 - The ITC offers highly specialized member training for millwrights on gas or steam turbines.
-To date, nearly 13,000 members have attended turbine classes in Las Vegas.
+To date, over 18,000 members have attended turbine classes in Las Vegas.

 - Brotherhood instructors from across North America travel to the Las Vegas facility for more than 100 train-the-trainer courses that are taught more than 300 times each year.

 - Thousands of third-year apprentices have come to the ITC to learn how important a strong union and robust construction industry are to their own futures.

 - The UBC is meeting and exceeding our goal of having 10,000 or more journeymen a year attend our leadership programs to learn the skills needed to be a transformational leader who promotes a constructive culture on the jobsite, leading to increased productivity.

 - Thousands of our third year apprentices also come to the ITC every year to learn leadership and communication skills.
 This training complements their acquired industry knowledge, and ensures their interpersonal demeanor has a positive effect on their own future, and the Brotherhood as a whole.

 In addition to the journeymen and apprentices, the UBC’s Collaborative Leadership program has a goal of at least 2,500 participants a year.
 These participants come from our signatory contractors throughout North America.
 They send their foremen, project managers, estimators, superintendents, and even VP's and owners to learn the skills needed to be team builders and truly collaborative leaders.